ConYel/wind/README.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---
 # wind: wORKFLOW FOR PiRNAs AnD BEYONd
-We have developed a bioinformatics workflow that could reliably characterise sequences from small-RNA sequencing to different databases of small non-coding RNA, and more precisely tackle the crucial issue regarding the piRNA annotation.
+We have developed a bioinformatics workflow that could reliably characterise sequences from small-RNA sequencing to different databases of small non-coding RNAs, and more precisely tackle the crucial issue regarding the piRNA annotation.

 The workflow consists of three significant steps:
 1. Annotation forging: the generation of the annotation files for small RNA sequences used in the next quantification step.